 Llyud from Final Fantasy XII Revenant Wings, who apparently "exhibits a curiosity not commonly found among the Aegyl, for which he is regarded as something as a curiosity himself.", and sides with the Sky Pirates.

-One of the underlying realities of Touhou is that life in (and under) Gensokyo has turned a lot of its more volatile residents into a My Species Doth Protest Too Much example, yielding, at its worst, a tense understanding between humans and youkai.
+One of the underlying realities of Touhou is that life in (and under) Gensokyo has turned a lot of its more volatile residents into examples, yielding, at its worst, a tense understanding between humans and youkai.

 Possibly because a certain miko goes around beating offenders up until they stop offending.

 Most of the Demons in Devil May Cry are absolutely evil bastards.
 Except for Sparda, who turned against his own kind to save the Human race, married a Human woman, who then gave birth to his twin children.
 One of whom, Dante, became the main protagonist of the series.
 His brother Vergil… kinda the opposite happened with him.
 The animated series features a demon that Dante has been contracted to kill who has fallen in love with a human.
 When Dante encounters him in the alley, he asks Dante about his parent's relationship to validate the possibility of love in a demon.